andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 So at least one way to reduce the number of errors in code will be to reduce the number of symbols in the code itself.
 This sounds a lot like DRY.
 Note that code that is *terse* does not fit the bill for having less errors, as it still contains the same number of symbols.
 In this way, naming, styling, and indentation are ignored.

-## My recommendation
+## My Recommendation

 Programs regardless of paradigm are made out of functions.
 Well, maybe not in some cases, but they must be made of *something*.
 And in order for a discussion about code reuse to be meaningful there must be *something* in a programming language that can be reused.
 I'll use "function" to mean the smallest reusable part of a program

 Perhaps to the chagrin of an Object Orientated programmer, I will specifically not talk about objects being reusable.
 Objects can have multiple methods or members, so if an object is reusable, then that means that there is something *smaller* that is reusable too.

-So if we consider a function to be the smallest reusable part of a program, then in order for our program to have the maximum reuse, any given function should
+So if we consider a function to be the smallest reusable part of a program, then in order for our program to have the maximum reuse, any given function should:

 - be **able** to be reused as much as possible, and
 - it should be as **useful** as possible, and